The Architecture of Change — Chad Sasaki

 What's inside

-The three layers where patterns actually live — and why addressing only the cognitive layer leaves the roots untouched.
+The three layers where patterns actually live — and why addressing only the first leaves the roots untouched.
+The counterintuitive reason your patterns persist despite your genuine efforts to change them.
+The five structural traps that keep even the most self-aware people circling.

 What this guide